chris-bc/errata/digispark/README.txt

   - Software Defined Radio - RTL-SDR
     - A $10 USB dongle can tune your computer in to all the radio communication that happens around us
     - Not *just* radio (although it can do radio, TV, and UHF/CB radio), RTL-SDR has a range from about 20MHz to about 1GHz, some things it can interact with are:
-      - Remote controls - garage doors, toys, drones, doorbells, car keys, etc.
+      - Remote controls - garage doors, toys, drones, doorbells, car keys, baby monitors, home weather stations, etc.
-      - Air traffic control data
+      - GSM, GPS, and ADS-B (flight information)
       - Audio and, occasionally, images from the International Space Station
-      - GSM, GPS, pagers, baby monitors, weather balloons, IoT sensors/stations
     - https://www.rtl-sdr.com/about-rtl-sdr/

   - ESP8266 is a basic 2.4GHz WiFi chip.
 It's insanely popular because it's so capable & cheap, so is well-supported on Arduino and has loads of tutorials & code examples easily-found online.